For advertisers on the world’s premier business to business social network, campaign ROI potential just grew exponentially.

 1. Add the LinkedIn Insight Tag to your website.

 Follow these steps from LinkedIn to install the tag.
-Then, sign in to your Campaign Manager, click your account, and access “Insight Tag” from the “Tools” drop-down.
+Then, sign in to your Campaign Manager, click your account name, and access “Insight Tag” from the “Tools” drop-down.
 If you’ve added the tag correctly, your website will be listed as “Verified.”

 2. Create an audience to retarget